 For many decades, EPABX was considered as the most viable mode of business communications.
-They were built on copper wires and run on POTS (plain old telephone services).
-Talking about the contemporary scenario, businesses want to expand their potentials and revamp internal and external communications.
+They were built on copper wires and run on POTS (Plain Old Telephone Services).
+Talking about the contemporary scenario, businesses want to expand their potentials and revamp internal & external communications.
 Therefore, the arrival of IP PBX has turned around the tables.
-An IP PBX is a PBX phone system using internet protocol instead of the traditional analog services.
-This blog will help you give a comprehensive discussion on IP-PBX vs EPABX or why to choose IP telephony (VoIP phones) over traditional PBX system to carry out business communications.
+An IP PBX is a PBX phone system that uses internet protocol instead of the traditional analog services.
+This blog will help you give a comprehensive discussion on IP-PBX vs EPABX or why to choose IP telephony (VoIP phones) over traditional PBX systems to carry out business communications.

-On the other hand, with EPABX, installation through TDM cables sometimes become an issue.
-Apart from this, if you have decided to relocate your office, setting up a EPABX requires complete rewiring.
+On the other hand, with EPABX, installation through TDM cables sometimes becomes an issue.
+Apart from this, if you have decided to relocate your office, setting up an EPABX requires complete rewiring.

-In case of IP PBX phone system, they come with easy to use web based configuration interface.
+In case of IP PBX phone systems, they come with easy to use web-based configuration interface.
 This makes them easy to manage or configure phone systems remotely.
 Any update in the software can be done via admin remotely.

 While with EPABX, in case there arises any sort of technical issue, the person will have to go at that place physically in order to resolve it.

-Integration with business continuity apps like CRM, outlook, email, IoT, Artificial Intellegence, API(s), CTI etc is possible with IP based PBX only.
+Integration with business continuity apps, like CRM, outlook, email, IoT, Artificial Intelligence, API(s), CTI, etc. is possible with IP-based PBX only.

 With VoIP softphone, you can use desktop or your smartphone for making calls using VoIP service.
-This implies that the costs spend on phone equipment can also be easily eliminated with softphones which can be integrated with IP PBX.
-The same is not the case with traditional EPABX.
+This implies that the costs spent on phone equipment can also be easily eliminated with softphones, which can be integrated with IP PBX.
+The same is not in the case with traditional EPABX.

 IP PBX also has following two benefits:

-We can setup a backup ip pbx server, so that in case of fault, it will immediately switch to other server to maintain business continuity, so that maximum up-time can be achieved.
+We can setup a backup IP PBX server, so that in case of fault, it will immediately switch to other server to maintain business continuity.
+This helps in achieving maximum up-time.

-Virtual PBX can be run on the same servers as other business applications in virtualised data centers for better RoI of purchased Infra.
+Virtual PBX can be run on the same servers as other business applications in virtualized data centers for better ROI of purchased Infra.

-A connected workplace is a secret behind a successful business.
-The above discussion gives a clear indication that IP telephony (IP PBX) builds a more mobile and collaborative environment which not only promotes business efficiency but makes a clear way to work productivity.
+A connected workplace is a key to a successful business.
+The above discussion gives a clear indication that IP telephony (IP PBX) builds a more mobile and collaborative environment, which not only promotes business efficiency, but makes a clear way to work productivity.